Componette

 */

-Parser::parseString(mixed $string, array $arguments = [], ?string $pattern = null): mixed
+Parser::parseString(mixed $string, array $arguments = [], bool $strict = true, ?string $pattern = null): mixed

 /**

-* @see Parser::parseString() for parameter descriptions
+* @see Parser::parseString() for rest of the parameter descriptions

 */

-Parser::parseFileToString(string $filename, array $arguments = [], ?string $pattern = null): string
+Parser::parse(string $filename, array $arguments = [], bool $strict = true, ?string $pattern = null): string

 Componette Componette felix@nette.org